orczhu/zhu-ai-learning/compare_classifier/README.md

   - Clients with "university degrees," "management" or "technician" jobs, and no existing loans are more likely to subscribe.
 Prioritize these groups in future campaigns.
 - Simplify Decision-Making:
   - The Decision Tree model provides interpretable rules, making it easier to understand and implement for business stakeholders.
+## Recommendations and Next Steps
+- Implement Targeted Marketing:
+  - Use model predictions to focus on high-likelihood clients.
+  - Combine predictions with other metrics like campaign cost or ROI for better decision-making.
+- Monitor and Update:
+  - Regularly retrain the model with fresh data to account for changing customer behavior.
+  - Leverage Model Insights:
+  - Use feature importance from models (e.g., Decision Trees) to refine client targeting strategies.